pkmn/dmg/PARSING.md

 # Parsing

-TODO
+Battle state can be encoded purely textually and passed to the damage calculator for it to parse and perform computation on.
+The rules for encoding a damage calculation scenario were chosen to be as similar as possible to the human readable output of a damage calculation, though certain rules have to be added to making parsing easier (technically, because there is a set number of possible Pokémon/items/moves/abilities/conditions and relatively little overlap between data types one could use an algorithm relying on bruteforcing via prefix tries and a small number of disambiguation rules).
+The result should be a syntax with is relatively intutive and familar, though incredibly flexible (perhaps overly so).

 ## Format

+State can be encoded soley with [**flags**](#flags), though [**phrases**](#phrases), while less comprehensive, are more often going to be used to describe the bulk of damage calculations.

 ### Flags

 Every configuration option is possible to set programmatically can be specified as a **flag**.
-Flags are verfy flexible in how they can be specified: any thing in the form `key:value` or `key=value` (where the key can optionally be prefixed with `-` or `--`, i.e. `-key=value` or `--key:value`, etc) gets interpreted as a flag.
+Flags are very flexible in how they can be specified: any thing in the form `key:value` or `key=value` (where the key can optionally be prefixed with `+`, `-` or `--`, i.e. `-key=value` or `--key:value`, etc) gets interpreted as a flag.
 Some flag values (`Choice Band`) may contain spaces - you may either completely remove spaces (`attackerItem:ChoiceBand` or `attackerItem=choiceband`), replace spaces with underscores (`attackerItem=Choice_Band`) or quote the space using if the parser in an environment where spaces are allowed in the input (eg. `--attackerItem='Choice Band'` on the command line, though this wouldn't be allowed in a browser URL).

+#### Implicits

 Flags used to set properties of the attacker Pokémon or side must prefix all of their keys with `attacker` (like `attackerItem` above) or `p1`, those for the defender must begin with `defender` or `p2`.
+However, because the calculator only handles a single move being used by an attacker vs. a defender, there are certain cases where the side a property is for is implicit and can be inferred based on the context.
+In these circumstances (or for properties not associated with sides at all, like field conditions or move flags etc), the disambiguating prefix can be elided (e.g.
+`--isSR=true` and `sr:1` both set Stealth Rock on the defender's side).
+In the cases where a property's scope is not implicit, the `attacker` / `p1` or `defender` / `p2` *flags* can be used to explicitly scope a property as belonging to a certain side.
+Multiple ambiguous flags may be passed to these dismabiguators, and in these scenarios, boolean flags can drop their prefix enitrely eg. `p2:spikes:3,auroaveil` or `--attacker=flashfire+foresight+helpinghand`.

 #### Booleans

 For boolean options, `true`, `1`, `yes`, and `y` are all recognized as affirmative, where `false`, `0`, `no`, and `n` can be used for negatives (though all booleans default to negative to begin with).
-In some cases `+` and `-` prefixes may be used as a shortcut for boolean conditions/statuses, see below.

-#### Implicits

-Because the parsing only handles a single move being used by an attacker vs. a defender, prefixes can be sometimes elided in the cases where they only make sense for one side or the other.
-For example (i.e. `--isSR=true` and `sr:1` both set Stealth Rock on the defender's side).

-In the cases where the side is implicit, as a shortcut, for fields may be implictitly enabled by using just `+` or `-`, eg. `+sr` or `-stealthrock` both *set* Stealth Rock.

-- field attributes are always implicit (an side-insensitive) so may always use the shortcut syntax (`+sandstorm`)
-- certain conditions and statuses may be implicit for the attacker or the defender, see `conditions.ts`
+Boolean flags can also have an `is` or `has` prefix added for readability.
+Furthermore, if the boolean flag is specified with a leading prefix (`+`, `-` or `--`) the value part to the flag is optional and assumed to be `true` by default (`+sr` and `--isStealthRock` are the same as `stealthrock:true`).

 #### Flag Reference